-This means if you use like to use your right hand shaving it will provide with better grip than if you’d use your left hand.
+This means if you like to use your right hand for shaving, it will provide with better grip than if you’d use your left hand.

-Other parts of the razor has a chrome finish.
+Other parts of the razor have a chrome finish.
 Yes, even the hidden parts have chrome but not polished.

 This is what you’ll see if you clean the razor…

-Also out of the box, you’ll get one blade which may or may not suite your skin and facial hair type.
+Also, out of the box, you’ll get one blade that may or may not suit your skin and facial hair type.

 I highly recommend that you purchase a sampler set of blades that contains blades from different brands to help you narrow down which brands work on you because each man is unique.

-Since this is a three piece razor, blade replacement can be a tad more difficult than a two piece or a butterfly razor.
+Since this is a three-piece razor, blade replacement can be a tad more complicated than a two-piece or a butterfly razor.

 If you’re looking for a closer shave, use a sharper blade like a Feather HI-stainless to offset the mildness.

-Unlike most razors that uses a chrome handle, Merkur did something different with the 20C and 30C.
+Unlike most razors that use a chrome handle, Merkur did something different with the 20C and 30C.

 Better grip than chrome

-Merkur used anodized aluminum that provided better grip than chrome.
+Merkur used anodized aluminum that provided a better grip than chrome.

-It isn’t thick but it still has very good length which means better control and maneuverability.
+It isn’t thick, but it still has a good length, which means better control and maneuverability.
 You can try different grip styles without straining your fingers.

 And despite having a thin handle, it doesn’t feel hallow.
-It actually feels solid and has good weight to it.
+It actually feels solid and weighs just right.